bwinter/tha/PRE_MEETING.md

 ## Logistics

+- Does it make sense to share THA results with leadership?

-- [ ] Could you make the second half of the day a freedom day? (energy drain / reflection)
+- [ ] Consider making the second half of the day a freedom day.

 ### How